-Air Fryer Jalapeño Poppers has to be one of the easiest snacks to make in the air fryer!
-This is our family's "go-to" snack, and cooking them in the air fryer not only saves so much time, it makes the bacon the perfect crispness we want with our poppers.
+This air fryer jalapeno poppers recipe has to be one of the easiest snacks to make in the air fryer!
+This is our family’s “go-to” snack, and cooking them in the air fryer not only saves so much time, the bacon has the perfect crispness we want with our poppers.

 This is a must try recipe when using your air fryer.
-Just be prepared for them to disappear just as fast as you make them!
+But they are so good, so be prepared for them to disappear just as fast as you make them!

 I enjoy trying our favorite recipes in the air fryer, like this simple air fryer corn dogs recipe, and fall more in love with the air fryer, every time it makes a meal or in this case, a snack, faster than the oven.

-Wrap each piece with either a half slice or whole slice of bacon, and secure it to the pepper by sticking a toothpick all the way through the bacon and pepper.
+Wrap each piece with either a half slice or whole slice of bacon.
+Then secure it to the pepper by sticking a toothpick all the way through the bacon and pepper.

-Set the cook time to 370 degrees Fahrenheit for 12 minutes.
+Air fry at 370 degrees Fahrenheit for 10-12 minutes.
 Check your peppers after ten minutes of cooking, to see if the bacon is crisp enough for your preference.
 For crispier bacon, let cook for the full 12 minutes.

 Remove from the basket and place on a paper towel to remove any leftover bacon grease.
 Serve immediately.